abelperezok/aws-serverless-netcore/lesson-09/README.md

       - ApiGatewayMethodHelloGet
 ```

-A Deployment resource which contains a timestamp in the name, just like in the previous lesson, so every time we deploy, force the creation of a new resource (and the deletion of the previous one).
+A Deployment resource which contains a timestamp in the name, just like in the previous lesson, so every time we deploy, it forces the creation of a new resource (and the deletion of the previous one).
 It's important not to forget to include the explicit dependency on the methods that should be included in the deployment.

 ```yaml
 Outputs: